Chlamydia

 Regular testing

 You can have STIs, including hepatitis, without knowing as you may not have or recognise any symptoms, so regular STI testing, and getting vaccinated against hepatitis A and B is both a good idea and important for your sexual wellbeing.
-This is true for everyone although it’s especially the case if you're starting a new relationship, if you want to stop using condoms with your partner, if you have multiple partners or don’t use condoms consistently.

 Further support